 Land Use Structuring

-Many foreign individuals and foreign-owned companies consider to purchase or lease land in Laos for residential or commercial purposes.
+Many foreign individuals and foreign-owned companies consider purchasing or leasing land in Laos for residential or commercial purposes.
 Although foreign individuals and foreign-owned companies (even in case of one foreign-owned share) are prohibited to own land in Laos, certain legal structures with a limited foreign-owned interest in land exist.
-Either you would like to have a house for a residential purpose or a hotel to run a hospitality business, you will need to properly structure the legal arrangement with respect to the concerned land plot in Laos in order to protect your rights.
-Below, we have outlined a possible structure.
+Whether you would like to have a house for residential purposes or a hotel to run a hospitality business, you will need to properly structure the legal arrangement with respect to the concerned land plot in Laos in order to protect your rights.
+Below, we outline a possible structure.

 Below, we outlined a brief description of some important agreements and steps.